wojtekkw10/LogicCircuitSimulator/README.md

 # Changelog
 20.05.2020 - Version 0.0.1
 - Adding and removing wires
-- Adding, moving and removing logic gates
+- Adding, moving, rotating and removing logic gates
 - Available gates: clock, one, buffer, not, or, not, xor
 - Help Page